 Before we began this new semester, we ran into days where we would just wish to take that deep comforting sigh after a hectic week of finals.
 Finals, not just exams, but also papers and projects might become a reason for us to practice studying and writing only for the sake of a pass, not for the sake of enjoying the topic and learning.
 We might even end up hating the subject matter.
 Let us be honest.
 One of the major factors that might foster this feeling of hatred in students is writing...the writing of endless essays and professional-like papers.
 Writing, while it has been superficially correlated with academia only, became the enemy of some students, since it can be one of the reaons students flunk their courses.
 Academic writing, however, is not solely what all writing is about.
 It, however, has many realms, or perspectives, only one of these angles is academic writing.
-If we take the time to delve into these various different secret realms, we will appreciate writing more; thus, suppressing the negative senses we, as students, have towards writing and its zone.
-It seems that we really need to work on the love-hate relationship we have with it, or else one of us must win and the other loses; either the students ing.
-Some of this charm comes
+If we take the time to delve into these various different secret realms, we will appreciate writing more; thus, suppressing the negative senses we, as stunot feel that, but writing in itself dents, have towards writing and with a block of words will not its zone.
+It seems that we really have its magic touch until the need to work on the love-hate writer himself/herself devotes relationship we have with it, or else one of us must win and the the sufficient charm while writor writing.